Smart Crosswalk™ In-Roadway Warning Light (IRWL) System

 1. How Many In-Roadway Warning Lights?

+The placement of the lights in the roadway faces away, outward from the crosswalk’s center to alert oncoming motorists in either direction.
 Similarly, a typical four-lane roadway requires seven (7) lights facing outward in each direction for a total of fourteen (14) lights plus fourteen (14) base plates.

 2. Base Plate Options